shuyiyyu/shuyiyyu.github.io/index.md

 - China and Europe

 ## Education
-- Ph.D. in Political Science, 2021 - 2026, University of Chicago
+- Ph.D. in Political Science, 2021 - present, University of Chicago
 - M.A. in Social Sciences, 2019 - 2021, University of Chicago

 ## News